architect/arc.codes/src/views/docs/en/guides/tutorials/developing-with-cloud-functions.md

 ### Statelessness between invocations

 Unlike servers, which can take seconds or minutes to spin up, cloud functions start in milliseconds, and can instantly fan out to massive scale.
-- This is possible because cloud functions are effectively stateless between each invocation
+This is possible because cloud functions are effectively stateless between each invocation.

-- However, many of today's applications assume some statefulness between executions, so this may be a new consideration for your application architecture
+However, many of today's applications assume some statefulness between executions, so this may be a new consideration for your application architecture

 ### Statelessness can impact your choice of database

 Because cloud functions are effectively stateless, older socket-based data persistence systems (example: most SQL databases) can become overwhelmed by their need to open and close connections so frequently.
-- For this reason, cloud functions work best with persistence systems that utilize fast, non-socket-based methods of transaction (e.g. HTTP, API, etc.)
+For this reason, cloud functions work best with persistence systems that utilize fast, non-socket-based methods of transaction (e.g. HTTP, API, etc.)

+Examples include:
-- Examples include Architect Data / DynamoDB, Firebase, RethinkDB, FaunaDB, GraphQL, etc.
+- Architect Data
+- DynamoDB
+- Firebase
+- RethinkDB
+- FaunaDB
+- GraphQL
+- etc.

-- This is, of course, evolving!
+This is, of course, evolving!
 We understand there projects launching soon to enable cloud function-friendly accessing of socket-based databases like SQL, Postgres, MongoDB, etc.

 ### Smaller cloud functions run faster

 Cloud functions start and run fastest when they're small and discrete.
-- For this reason Architect applications split your application up into individual, stateless functions, each its own directory in your repo
-- Of course, intra-project code sharing would be a requirement to keep things dry, so Architect applications share code via `src/shared/` and `src/views/` directories ([learn more here](/en/guides/tutorials/code-sharing-across-functions))
+For this reason Architect applications split your application up into individual, stateless functions, each its own directory in your repo.
+Of course, intra-project code sharing would be a requirement to keep things dry, so Architect applications share code via `src/shared/` and `src/views/` directories ([learn more here](/en/guides/tutorials/code-sharing-across-functions)).

-- In practice, this looks a lot like a micro-services-based architecture, except now it has the advantage of being reflected in how your app runs in the cloud
-- This also has the added benefit of massively aiding debugging – no more grepping through your entire application's logs, just look at the cloud function in which you've got the bug!
+In practice, this looks a lot like a micro-services-based architecture, except now it has the advantage of being reflected in how your app runs in the cloud.
+This also has the added benefit of massively aiding debugging – no more grepping through your entire application's logs, just look at the cloud function in which you've got the bug!

 ### Requests as Input

 By default, HTTP functions are dependency free with a minimal, but very powerful, low level API.
-Every HTTP function receives a plain JavaScript `Object` called `request` as a first parameter.

-`request` has the following keys:
+Every HTTP function receives a plain JavaScript `Object` called `request` as a first parameter. **`request` has the following keys:**

 - **`body`:** receives `Object` - request body, including an `Object` containing any `application/x-www-form-urlencoded` form variables
 - **`path`:** receives `string` - absolute path of the request